IndiaFilings » Learn » Income Tax » Section 80E Deduction

 Eligibility Criteria

-The taxpayer must conform to the following eligibility criteria for availing Section 80E deduction:
+The taxpayer must conform to the following eligibility criteria for availing of Section 80E deduction:

 • Only individuals are eligible for tax deductions under this section.
 Hindu undivided families, companies and other categories of assessee cannot avail deductions under this section.

-• Deduction can be claimed only on the interest component of an educational loan.
+• The deduction can be claimed only on the interest component of an educational loan.

-• Loans can be taken by a taxpayer towards fulfilling the educational commitment of either the assessee or the spouse or children of the assessee.
+• A taxpayer can take loans to fulfill the educational commitment of either the assessee or the assessee’s spouse or children.

-• Deduction can be claimed only if the loan is availed for purpose of higher education.
+• The deduction can only be claimed if the loan is available for higher education.

-• Deduction can be availed only for eight years, beginning from repayment during the first year.
+• The deduction can be availed only for eight years, beginning from repayment during the first year.

-• Deduction can be claimed only if the loan is taken under the name of the taxpayer or the spouse or children of the taxpayer.
+• The deduction can be claimed only if the loan is taken under the taxpayer’s name or the taxpayer’s spouse or children.

 Amount of Deduction under Section 80E

-The deduction allowed is the total interest part of the Equated Monthly Instalment (EMI) paid during the financial year.
-A maximum deduction of up to Rs.40,000 can be availed under Section 80E.
-While availing deduction under section 80E, the taxpayer must obtain a certificate from the bank from which the loan was availed providing details of principal and interest portion of the education loan paid during the financial year.
+The deduction allowed is the total interest portion of the Equated Monthly Instalment (EMI) paid during the financial year.
+Under Section 80E, a maximum deduction of up to Rs.40,000 can be claimed.
+The taxpayer must obtain a certificate from the bank from which the loan was taken, providing details of the principal and interest portion of the education loan paid during the financial year.

 Period of Deduction